ManosDimitris/ManosDimitris/README.md

-# Hey there, I'm Manos
+# Hi there 👋 I am Manos Dimitris

-> CS Student @ University of Crete · Heraklion, Greece 🇬🇷
-> Passionate about bringing ideas to life through code — from pixels to polygons to web pages.
-> Currently looking for an **internship**!
+I'm a **Computer Science student** 🎓 at the University of Crete, Greece 🇬🇷, with a passion for **Game Development** 🎮, **Computer Graphics** 🖼️, and **Web Development** 🌐.

+I love building things from scratch — whether it's a compiler, a shell, a mini game, or a full-stack web app.
+Currently looking for an **internship** to grow and contribute! 🔍

+- 🌱 Always learning something new
+- 🎮 Ask me about C++, OpenGL, SFML or web stacks
+- 💬 Pronouns: He/Him
+- 😄 Fun fact: I've built my own programming language compiler!

 ---

-## What I'm Into
+## 🕹️ What I'm Into

 ```
-  Game Development       →  Making things move, feel alive, and fun to play
+🎮  Game Development       →  Making things move, feel alive, and fun to play
-  Computer Graphics      →  The math and magic behind what you see on screen
+🖼️  Computer Graphics      →  The math and magic behind what you see on screen
-  Web Development        →  Building experiences people actually use
+🌐  Web Development        →  Building experiences people actually use
 ```

 ---

-## Tech Stack
+## 🛠️ Tech Stack

 **Languages**